devlup-labs/plink/README.md

 ### Pull Request Process

 1. Create a feature branch from `main`
+2. Make virtual environments and install requirements.txt
-2. Make your changes with appropriate tests
+3. Make your changes with appropriate tests
-3. Update documentation if needed
+4. Update documentation and requirement.txt if needed
-4. Ensure all tests pass
+5. Ensure all tests pass
-5. Submit pull request with clear description
+6. Submit pull request with clear description